AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

 You can edit the following **[!UICONTROL General]** settings by tapping **[!UICONTROL Edit]** in the component.

-* **[!UICONTROL Viewer preset]**&mdash;Select an existing viewer preset from the drop-down menu.
+* **[!UICONTROL Viewer preset]** - Select an existing viewer preset from the drop-down menu.
 If the viewer preset you are looking for is not visible, you may need to make it visible.
 Viewer Presets must be published before they can be used.
 See Managing Viewer Presets.

-* **[!UICONTROL Title]**&mdash;Change the title of the video.
+* **[!UICONTROL Title]** - Change the title of the video.

-* **[!UICONTROL Width]**&mdash;Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Width]** - Enter value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

-* **[!UICONTROL Height]**&mdash;Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Height]** - Enter value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

     You can edit the following **[!UICONTROL Add To Cart]** settings by clicking **[!UICONTROL Edit]** in the component.

-* **[!UICONTROL Show Product Asset]**&mdash;By default, this value is selected.
+* **[!UICONTROL Show Product Asset]** - By default, this value is selected.
 The product asset shows an image of the product as defined in the Commerce module.
 Clear the check mark to not show the product asset.

-* **[!UICONTROL Show Product Price]**&mdash;By default, this value is selected.
+* **[!UICONTROL Show Product Price]** - By default, this value is selected.
 Product price shows the price of the item as defined in the Commerce module.
 Clear the check mark to not show the product price.

-* **[!UICONTROL Show Product Form]**&mdash;By default, this value is not selected.
+* **[!UICONTROL Show Product Form]** - By default, this value is not selected.
 The Product Form includes any product variants such as size and color.
 Clear the check mark to not show the product variants.

 ### Panoramic Media Component {#panoramic-media-component}